Just in time for National Honey Month, learn about Greek honey and find out why it’s been more than just a superfood for thousands of years.

 Keep in mind that the ancient physicians who prescribed honey and honey-based drinks for various ailments had NO scientific knowledge of the principals involved in honey’s medicinal action.
 Just another example of ancient Greek wisdom at its finest!

-On Wednesday, discover some modern-day therapeutic uses for honey.
+In Part 2, discover some modern-day therapeutic uses for honey.
 Stock up on that “good” Greek honey!
 It’s good for you inside an out.
-See you then!
+Read it here.

 Questions?
 Contact Roula today.